free consultation:

 Classification of Georgia DUI Offenses

-Georgia DUI laws categorize offenses primarily as either misdemeanors or felonies, with the distinction depending on several critical factors, including prior convictions, blood alcohol content (BAC), and any aggravating circumstances like serious injuries or fatalities.
+Georgia DUI laws categorize offenses primarily as either misdemeanors or felonies, with the distinction depending on several critical factors, including prior convictions, BAC level, and any aggravating circumstances like serious injuries or fatalities.

 Misdemeanor DUI

 Most first, second, and even third DUI convictions within a 10-year period are classified as misdemeanors in Georgia, provided there are no aggravating factors.
-Even though they are misdemeanors, the penalties are still significant and become progressively harsher with each subsequent offense.
+Even though they are misdemeanors, the penalties are still significant and become harsher with each subsequent offense.
+Misdemeanor offenses include:

 • First DUI: Generally a misdemeanor.